Self-replicating machine

 A self-replicating machine is an artificial self-replicating system that relies on conventional large-scale technology and automation.
-Although suggested earlier than in the late 1940's by Von Neumann, no self-replicating machine has been seen until today.
+The concept, first proposed by Von Neumann no later than the 1940s, has attracted a range of different approaches involving various types of technology.
 Certain idiosyncratic terms are occasionally found in the literature.
 For example, the term clanking replicator was once used by Drexler to distinguish macroscale replicating systems from the microscopic nanorobots or "assemblers" that nanotechnology may make possible, but the term is informal and is rarely used by others in popular or technical discussions.
 Replicators have also been called "von Neumann machines" after John von Neumann, who first rigorously studied the idea.
 However, the term "von Neumann machine" is less specific and also refers to a completely unrelated computer architecture that von Neumann proposed and so its use is discouraged where accuracy is important.
-Von Neumann himself used the term universal constructor to describe such self-replicating machines.
+Von Neumann used the term universal constructor to describe such self-replicating machines.

 Historians of machine tools, even before the numerical control era, sometimes figuratively said that machine tools were a unique class of machines because they have the ability to "reproduce themselves" by copying all of their parts.
 Implicit in these discussions is that a human would direct the cutting processes (later planning and programming the machines), and would then assemble the parts.
 The same is true for RepRaps, which are another class of machines sometimes mentioned in reference to such non-autonomous "self-replication".
-In contrast, machines that are truly autonomously self-replicating (like biological machines) are the main subject discussed here.
+Such discussions refer to collections of machine tools, and such collections have an ability to reproduce their own parts which is finite and low for one machine, and ascends to nearly 100% with collections of only about a dozen similarly made, but uniquely functioning machines, establishing what authors Frietas and Merkle refer to as matter or material closure.
+Energy closure is the next most difficult dimension to close, and control the most difficult, noting that there are no other dimensions to the problem.
+In contrast, machines that are truly autonomously self-replicating (like biological machines) are the main subject discussed here, and would have closure in each of the three dimensions.